Skip to Content

 Phase 2: Self-Healing Pipeline

 Objective: Add conditional routing, validator nodes, and banner tolerance.
-Begin expanding toward the universal design system.
-Status: In progress
+Status: Completed (Rollout closed; deferred items in backlog)

 Validator Nodes and Self-Healing Branches